 - Two-Factor Authentication (2FA): If any of your customers find that their accounts — with stored payment methods — have been taken over and orders placed without their consent, they’ll file chargebacks.
 Requiring customers to enable two-factor authentication (2FA) for account logins can help prevent fraudsters from taking over customer accounts and placing unauthorized orders.
 You can implement 2FA on your website using technology like 3D Secure (3DS).

 - CVV Validation: Fraudsters often obtain stolen credit card numbers from dark web marketplaces or phishing scams.
-However, they don’t always have the card verification value (CVV or CVV2) number from the back of the card.
+However, they don’t always have the card verification value (CVV or CVV2) number on the back of the card.
 You should always require customers to enter the CVV number at checkout and use a reliable tool to validate that number.
 For example, Stripe Radar lets you perform a card verification code check (CVC) on each payment transaction and block payments that fail the check.

 3) Purchase Chargeback Protection